MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 * `muteOptions: ISessionMuteRequest` Required:
   * `conversationId: string` Required: conversation id to for which perform the action
   * `mute: boolean` Required: `true` to mute, `false` to unmute
+  * `fromHeadset?: boolean` Optional: if `true` do not call headsets library functions, if `false` call headsets library functions
   * `unmuteDeviceId?: string` Optional: the desired deviceId to use when unmuting, `true` for sdk default, `null` for system default, `undefined` will attempt to use the sdk default device